-Today, Christmas markets are found all over the world and the Toronto Christmas Market is one of the largest in North America.
+Today, Christmas markets are found all over the world and the Toronto one is one of the largest in North America.
 Here are some local tips on what to see, do, and eat at the Toronto Christmas Market.

 Santa’s Elves entertain visitors as they roam the market and break out into song and dance.
-Carolers spread holiday cheer, dressed in early 20th century clothing singing Christmas favourites in 4-part harmony.
+You’ll also find carolers spreading holiday cheer, dressed in early 20th-century clothing singing Christmas favourites in 4-part harmony.

 Pop by Santa’s House where you can meet the man himself!
-Santa is available for photos on Tuesdays, Saturdays and Sundays.
+Santa will be making daily appearances and you’re welcome to snap your own photos to remember the occasion.
 Your four-legged friend can also get in on the action and have their photo taken with Santa on Tuesdays.

-The Distillery Historic District is lined with wooden cabins housing various vendors selling all types of one-of-a-kind gifts.
-From hand-carved wooden figurines to artisan Christmas ornaments and even handmade soy wax candles.
+The Distillery Historic District is lined with European-style wooden cabins housing various vendors selling all types of locally handcrafted, one-of-a-kind gifts.
+From hand-carved wooden figurines to artisan Christmas ornaments, naturally-made body products to cozy, fashionable socks.
 If you’re looking for unique gifts, this is the place to get them!

 Take a Walking Tour with Go Tours Canada